-It's not easy to pinpoint when it's time for Memory Care.
-Learn the signs that a loved one with dementia or Alzheimer's disease may need support in a specialized memory care setting:
+It's not easy to pinpoint when it's time for memory care.
+Learn the five signs that indicate a loved one with dementia or Alzheimer's disease may need support in a specialized memory care setting:

 - 1. Changes in behavior become unmanageable in the current home environment. - 2.
 Confusion and disorientation that jeopardizes their physical safety or someone else's safety. - 3.
-They experience a decline in physical health that affects their abilities. - 4.
-Their primary caregiver experiences burnout or is unable to provide the emotional and physical support needed. - Isolation occurs as they become disinterested in hobbies or activities that once brought them joy and purpose.
+They experience a decline in physical health that affects their abilities.

+- 4. Their primary caregiver experiences burnout or is unable to provide the emotional and physical support needed. - Isolation occurs as they become disinterested in hobbies or activities that once brought them joy and purpose.